onsi/ginkgo/docs/index.md

 When a spec in an `Ordered` container fails, all subsequent specs in the ordered container are skipped.
 Only `Ordered` containers can contain `BeforeAll` and `AfterAll` setup nodes.

 #### The Label Decorator
 The `Label` decorator applies to container nodes and subject nodes only.
 It is an error to try to apply the `Label` decorator to a setup node.
+You can also apply the `Label` decorator to your `RunSpecs` invocation to annotate the entire suite with a label.

 `Label` allows the user to annotate specs and containers of specs with labels.
 The `Label` decorator takes a variadic set of strings allowing you to apply multiple labels simultaneously.
 Labels are arbitrary strings that do not include the characters `"&|!,()/"`.
 Specs can have as many labels as you'd like and the set of labels for a given spec is the union of all the labels of the container nodes and the subject node.